peterhoward42/dxact-analytics/README.md

-# This repo is a Google Cloud Function for DrawExact analytics
+# This repo is in support of DrawExact analytics

-We want to track events when someone new tries out DrawExact, and to observe their subsequent usage patterns.
-This cloud function forms the REST API to receive these events.
+We hope to detect DrawExact usage patterns that tell us something about DrawExact's user adoption and obstacles to conversion.
+For example:
+- the proportion of new users who complete the training cage process
+- the proportion of new users who choose to sign in after the training

+The DrawExact app emits suitable telemetry as HTTP POST requests to a Google Cloud Run Function.

+This repo implements that Cloud Run Function, and exports the event schema payload schema (as the ./lib/EventPayload type).

-## User Identity
+## Anonymity

-- We need a way to bind incoming events to a particular - but anonymised user.
+- We need a way to bind incoming events to the originating DrawExact user - but ANONYMOUSLY.
 - Anonymity is important to satisfy privacy requirements.
 - And we are particularly interested in what happens when people try DrawExact for the first time.
-- These new users won't be signed in to DrawExact.
-And we don't know who they are.
+- During this phase of usage, people are unlikely to be signed in to DrawExact.
+So we don't know who they are.
 - It follows that their Google sign-in identity cannot be the root basis for the identity key.

-So we will create a unique UUID identity proxy for a user the first time DrawExact runs.
+So we will create an anonymous unique UUID identity proxy for a user the first time DrawExact runs.
-We'll detect if it is the first invocation by storing a flag in browser local storage.
+We'll detect if it is the first invocation by storing a flag in their browser local storage.
 With this identity being device and browser specific - it is an imperfect proxy model for a user, but a reasonable, and good enough trade off between accuracy and simplicity for the intended purpose.

-# References
+# References for Google Cloud Functions

 Original source Material: